terrapower/armi/README.rst

 Using ARMI plus a collection of ARMI-aware physics plugins, an engineering team can perform a full analysis of a reactor system and then repeat the same level of analysis with some changed input parameters for almost no additional cost.
-Even better, thousands of perturbed cases can be executed in parallel on large computers, helping conceptual design teams home in on an optimal design, or helping detailed design teams understand sensitivities all the way from, for example, an impurity in a control material to the peak structural temperature in a design-basis transient.
+Even better, thousands of perturbed cases can be executed in parallel on large clusters, helping conceptual design teams home in on an optimal design.
+Or design teams can analyze sensitivities all the way from, for example, an impurity in a control material to the peak structural temperature in a design-basis transient.

 .. note:: ARMI does not come with a full selection of physics kernels.
 They will need to be acquired or developed for your specific project in order to make full use of this tool.
 Many of the example use-cases discussed in this manual